 How You Can Help

-On Tuesday, January 15, the Greencastle Parent-Teacher Association is holding a virtual lobbying day to encourage the Montgomery County Board of Education to provide funding to support free after-school programs at Greencastle and other Focus Schools in Montgomery County.
-Volunteers are needed to support these efforts through phone calls and emails.
-Click here for more details.
+On Tuesday, January 15, Cedar Ridge members supported the Greencastle Parent-Teacher Association’s virtual lobbying day to encourage the Montgomery County Board of Education to provide funding to support free after-school programs at Greencastle and other Focus Schools in Montgomery County.

-In addition, over the next several months, we will need volunteers to help
+Over the next several months, we will need additional volunteers to help

 - Provide food and childcare for a parents’ meeting at Greencastle school to discuss after-school needs and opportunities.